Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 In addition, some sites offer reward points for choosing their services over others: Orbitz gives you Orbucks, Expedia gives you points, etc.

 There are many credit cards that offer different types of incentives.
-For instance, with a TD Visa you can collect 200 points for each $1 spent on Expedia, and you can redeem these points for further travel.
+For instance, with a TD Visa, you can collect 200 points for each $1 spent on Expedia, and you can redeem these points for further travel.

 How does Costco travel compare to other travel sites?